zachleat/zachleat.com/_posts/2024-01-31-good-bad-web-components.md

 Shadow DOM is the next level of our web components evolution.
 It solves the developer experience problem with repetition in authoring markup at the expense of clientside rendering 😭.

 This trade-off introduces additional complexities around managing layout shift and the flash of unstyled content (FOUC).
-Typical approaches to solve these problems either put all of the JavaScript into the critical rendering path (👎🏻 no thank you) and/or hide the components until they’re defined via JavaScript (also 👎🏻 no thank you).
+Typical approaches to solve these problems either put all of the JavaScript into the critical rendering path (in the `<head>`, which I try to avoid for performance reasons) and/or hide the components until they’re defined via JavaScript (which is by definition a performance problem for critical content).

-One such approach to have control over pre-definition and post-definition styling is to use [`:defined`](https://developer.mozilla.org/en-US/docs/Web/CSS/:defined).
-It’s a _very useful_ tool for styling and progressive enhancement (occupying some of the same architectural vibes as the [`scripting` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/scripting)), but in Shadow DOM heavy component libraries it is often applied to hide components pre-definition (👎🏻 no thank you).
+One such approach to assert control over pre-definition and post-definition styling is the CSS pseudo-class [`:defined`](https://developer.mozilla.org/en-US/docs/Web/CSS/:defined).
+It’s a _very useful_ tool for styling and progressive enhancement (occupying some of the same architectural vibes as the [`scripting` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/scripting)), but in Shadow DOM heavy component libraries it is often applied to hide components while loading (👎🏻 no thank you).

 {% slides slides.dir, "86-92", slides.alt %}